cmeiklejohn/piper/README.md

 ```

 This allows multiple consumers in your JavaScript application to
-subscribe to these messages and respond to them accordingly, rather than
+subscribe to these messages and respond to them accordingly.
-having to hard code a function call such as ```fill_div```, etc.

 ## License